 I was really impressed by the quality of this tent for the price.
 I had never even heard of the ALPS Mountaineering brand before purchasing this tent.
 The material is strong and durable and of good quality.
 The zipper works great and doesn’t snag.
 I would say this is of the same quality as the more expensive Big Agnes or Kelty tents.
 I expect it to last many years.

 As is, this tent weighs a bit more than 4 pounds which is fairly light.
 To cut down on weight, I ditched the steel stakes that were included and bought a few lightweight aluminum stakes.
-I also used a lighter weight bag that I already had to carry the tent.
+I also used a lighter-weight bag that I already had to carry the tent in.
 For bicycle touring where weight isn’t as important, this is the best tent for the price.

 Pitching this tent takes only about 2 minutes.
 There are two aluminum poles that quickly unfold and easily snap into place.
 The tent is completely freestanding which is nice if you are sleeping somewhere where you can’t stake it out such as a concrete slab.
 This was one of my requirements when I was shopping for a tent.
 Another nice feature is that If you buy the ALPS Mountaineering Lynx 1 Person Tent Floor Saver, you can pitch the rain fly first so the tent stays dry if you are setting it up in the rain.